aspose-cells/Aspose.Cells-Doc-md/java/developer-guide/worksheets/protect-and-unprotect-worksheet/_index.md

 The following example exhibits how to protect a few cells in the worksheet.
 It unlocks all the cells in the worksheet first and then locks 3 cells (A1, B1, C1) in it.
 Finally, it protects the worksheet.
 A row / column has a Style API that further contains a set Locked method .
 You can use this method to lock or unlock the row / column.

-{{< gist "aspose-com-gists" "439a68a5e4305388c50ca306ef238de5" "Examples-src-main-java-com-aspose-cells-examples-worksheets-ProtectingSpecificCellsinaWorksheet-ProtectingSpecificCellsinaWorksheet.java" >}}
+{{< gist "aspose-cells-gists" "5876dc77e47649b66bdb5deefb4b5639" "Examples-src-main-java-com-aspose-cells-examples-worksheets-ProtectingSpecificCellsinaWorksheet-ProtectingSpecificCellsinaWorksheet.java" >}}

 ### **Protect a Row in the Worksheet**